 I also had a huge fear of cockroaches (and they kept getting into my apartment which I hated) but it was mostly the lack of sleep thing.
 I was so miserable and tired there.
 I have noticed that in the right environment, everything changes.
 When I came back to New Zealand, I was able to finish the project quickly.

 If you are stuck but want to create changes in your life and do things you’ve never done before, perhaps a change (or improvements) in your environment is needed.

 Let me know if you have any thoughts on what I’ve written here.

-And if you are interested in developing your intuitive abilities, you might like to check out my new Intuitive Awakening course.
-I believe it is the most complete course on the internet for developing your intuitive abilities.
+And if you are interested in developing your intuitive abilities, you might like to check out my new Intuitive Awakening Course.
+I believe it is the most complete online course out there for developing your intuitive abilities.
 I am proud of it and the students are loving it, so if you’re interested and serious about your intuitive development, come and join us.